Calling Test

 You Were Created

+You are not an accident.
+You were made — intentionally, purposefully, by a Creator who does nothing at random.
 Your existence is not the result of chance.
 It is the result of choice.
 God chose to make you.

 You Were Created by God

 God did not mass-produce you on an assembly line.
 He knit you together — carefully, deliberately, personally.
+Your temperament, your wiring, your experiences, your particular combination of strengths and scars: all of it was crafted by Him.

 You Were Created for God

+Here is the heart of the answer to "Why am I here?" — you were created for God's glory.
 Not primarily for your own happiness.
 Not primarily to leave a legacy.
-Not primarily to find fulfillment — though all of those can follow.
+Not primarily to find fulfillment, though those things can follow.

-You exist for Him.
-To reflect Him.
-To glorify Him.
-To know Him and make Him known.
+You exist for Him: to reflect Him, to glorify Him, to know Him and make Him known.

 You Were Created for Purpose